YetkinS/TwinCAT/WaterTank_Adaptive/README.md

-# Water-tank system (Level Control)
+# Water-tank system (Adaptive level control)

 In this sample project, a non-linear model of a water-tank system is controller with a discrete PI controller in real-time.
-The non-linear plant was linearized in Matlab, and controller gains were obtained.
-The plant non-linear model was exported from Simulink using C++ coder to the TwinCAT runtime environment.
-In addition, the controller gains can be tuned using the autotune function block.
+The non-linear plant was linearized in Matlab, and initial controller gains were obtained.
+The non-linear plant model was built using C++ coder and it was exported to the TwinCAT runtime environment.
+In addition, autotune function adapted to the system so that the controller can be tuned while system operates.